cxiao18/hello-world/README.md

 Also, my favorite word is eureka.

-I love cheese. - Michael
+"I love cheese."" - Michael

 <!---To open repositories in sublime-->
 <!---Clone the repository, click open in finder, open in sublime-->